atm0sph3r3/ansible-role-docker/README.md

 Role Name
 =========
 This role is designed to configure a new environment to use Docker on Fedora.
 It includes installing Docker, Docker Compose, and provisions device mapper storage.
 See [Docker](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/) for more information about device mapper-based storage.

 Requirements
 ------------
-NA
+A physical volume or volumes must be provided and should be specified in the `docker_pvs` variable, which is described below.

 Role Variables
 --------------
-* docker_vg: the volume group that will be created for device mapper storage (default: docker)
-* docker_pv: the physical volume from which the volume group above will be created
+* docker_pvs: the physical volume from which the volume group above will be created (default: no default provided) *mandatory*
-docker_compose_version: the version of Docker Compose to retrieve (default: 1.9.0)
+* docker_compose_version: the version of Docker Compose to retrieve (default: 1.9.0) *mandatory*
-* docker_os: the version of the operating system (default: Linux)
-* docker_machine_architecture: (default: x84_64)
+* docker_machine_architecture: (default: x84_64) *mandatory*
-* docker_docker_users: an array of users to add to the docker group in order to allow Docker use without sudo
+* docker_docker_users: an array of users to add to the docker group in order to allow Docker use without sudo (default: no default provided) *optional*

 Dependencies
 ------------